 At Cooper, we're creating a trusted professional network built on meaningful introductions and real relationships.
 We're hard at work shipping it, so stay tuned!

 TQ is a curated tech hub part of the Google for Entrepreneurs network.
 We hosted over 50 startups, including Stripe, Flexport and Homerun.
 As its managaging director, I built the team and services that supported our startups with the right community, events and facilities.
 Our program included speakers from Google, Stripe, Amazon, and many others.

-I was a product manager at Google.
-Product managers are a peculiar bunch.
-They do a lot of things, but mainly help ship the right product for the right people.
-I did exactly that.
-I mainly worked on Google for Jobs as part of the PeopleOps team, but also collaborated with teams across the company on product excellence and growth.
+I was a product manager at Google where I helped ship the right product for the right people.
+I mainly worked in PeopleOps, where we built Google Job Search and the Google Careers site, amongst other things.
+I also collaborated with teams across the company on product excellence and growth.